block-forest/dart-coveralls/README.md

 of the tool is as follows:

 ```
-dart_coveralls report [--workers, --token, --package-root, --debug, --retry] test.dart
+dart_coveralls report <options> <test file>
 ```

+* `--help` – Displays all options
+* `--token` –Token for coveralls
-* `--workers`: The number of workers used to parse LCOV information
+* `--workers` – Number of workers for parsing (defaults to "1")
-* `--token`: The token for coveralls.io.
-The token can also be set as an environment variable called `REPO_TOKEN`.
-* `--package-root`: The root of the analyzed package, default `.`
+* `--package-root` Where to find packages, that is, "package:..." imports.
+  (defaults to "packages")
-* `--debug`: Prints additional debug information
+* `--debug` Prints debug information
-* `--retry`: The number of retries to submit data to coveralls
+* `--retry` Number of retries
+  (defaults to "10")
-* `--dry-run`: Choose this if the collected data shouldn't be submitted to coveralls.
+* `--dry-run` If this flag is enabled, data won't be sent to coveralls
+* `-C, --throw-on-connectivity-error`
-* `--throw-on-connectivity-error`: Should this throw if there is a connectivity error with coveralls?
+  Should this throw an exception, if the upload to coveralls fails?
+* `-E, --throw-on-error`
-* `--throw-on-error`: Should this throw if there is an error in the dart coveralls library?
+  Should this throw if an error in the dart_coveralls implementation happens?
+* `-T, --exclude-test-files`
-* `--exclude-test-files`: Should test files be excluded for the coveralls report?
+  Should test files be included in the coveralls report?
-* `test.dart`: The path of the test file on which coverage will be collected
+* `-p, --print-json`
+  Pretty-print the json that will be sent to coveralls.

 ### Contributing